samjcheng/samjcheng.github.io/index.md

 * Structure-preserving guided retinal image filtering and its application for optic disc analysis, MICS 2019.

 ## News:
+* 2021-09: One paper "Proxy-bridged Image Reconstruction Network for Anomly Detection in Medical Images" has been accepted by IEEE Transactions on Medical Imaging.
 * 2021-07: One paper "Structure and Illumination Constrained GAN for Medical Image Enhancement" has been accepted by IEEE Transactions on Medical Imaging.
 * 2021-07: One paper "Memorizing Structure-Texture Correspondence for Image Anomaly Detection" has been accepted by IEEE Transactions on Neural Networks and Learning Systems.
 * 2020-11: One paper "Attention-aware Concentrated Network for Saliency Prediction" has been accepted by Neurocomputing.